hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 document.findById('my-div').appendChild(el2); append it to a div
 ```

+**let** is another new variable keyword, which has essential replaced the use of ```var```, as let provides tighter
+control over what scopes your variables exist in.

-Seems easy enough, but this doesn't really given us any control over what is happening when it is created or added to
+So, this seems easy enough?
+We've got our objects being generated, but this doesn't really given us any control over
- the DOM.
-For that, we need to leverage the hook methods in the [component's lifecycle](#component-lifecycle).
-But
+what is happening when it is created or added to the DOM yet.
+For that, we need to leverage the hook methods in the
- first, it's time that we talk about a component's properties so we can add some substance to our component.
+[component's lifecycle](#component-lifecycle).
+But first, it's time that we talk about a component's properties, so
+we can add some substance to our component.

 ### Properties